 Individuals may take part in Camphill Soltane’s programs as residential or day participants.
 Students, postgraduates or professional workers may live in one of the houses or apartments on our main 52-acre site in Glenmoore, while participants in our Soltane Bridges program have the option to live in an affiliated home in the nearby town of Phoenixville while participating in Camphill Soltane’s day program.
 In all scenarios, residential support is provided in many different ways by supporters who may share a home with people with special needs, or live independently nearby.
 Learn more >

-Our programs are supported by an organizational infrastructure that includes full-time volunteers, called coworkers, as well as employed staff who lead classes or work areas, live in or provide support in houses, perform administrative duties, maintain the physical plant, and more.
+Our programs are supported by an organizational infrastructure that includes full-time volunteers, called coworkers, as well as employed staff who lead classes or support work areas, live in or provide support in houses, perform administrative duties, maintain the physical plant, and more.
 A separate supporting organization, the Camphill Soltane Foundation, provides fundraising and outreach support for Camphill Soltane.
 See Key Staff and Boards >

 History and Mission